IbrahimAli-git/NSD/README.md

 the port number to run the server on.
 This port number was verified before being accepted.
 This allowed for the server to run without errors.
 I then created a class called ClientThreadHandler.
 This class implemented the runnable interface and allowed for communication between the Client class and the server.
-It also allowed for multiple instances of it to run concurrently allowing for multiple clients to connect with the server in parallel.
+It also allowed for multiple instances of the client class to run concurrently allowing for multiple clients to connect with the server in parallel.

 C2.
 Quality of my console